zpainter/iassist/content/about/regional-report-1996-1997-europe.md

 **The NESSTAR Project (Networked European Social Science Tools and Resources)** :   The NESSTAR project is utilising recent advances in Internet
     technology to meet the increasing demand for European data.
-The project has spent 12 months as a \"Preliminary Pilot Project,\" funded by the European Union.
+The project has spent 12 months as a "Preliminary Pilot Project," funded by the European Union.
 This time was spent evaluating available technologies, identifying user requirements and developing a functional specification, a blue print for the final system.
 The